WesCook/WateringCans/README.md

 ## Growth Solution

 Growth solution offers a 2x efficiency increase over regular water.
-Crafted with a water bucket with bonemeal, it can be placed in the world to pick up with your watering can.
+Crafted with a water bucket and bone meal, it can be placed in the world to pick up with your watering can.

 ## Changelog